 TGL: What advice do you have for any aspiring cosplayers out there?

 Also, cosplay what you love.
 Don’t be pressured by others into a costume that you don’t want to do.
-Cosplay is about love and if you don’t love what you make / wear it’ll be obvious.
-It was super obvious for me after walking in 4 inch heels for 6 hours, all fun drained from my face after 3.
-Bitchy resting face was turned up to 11.
+Cosplay is about love and if you don’t love what you make/wear it’ll be obvious.
+It was super obvious for me after walking in 4-inch heels for 6 hours, all fun drained from my face after 3.
+The bitchy resting face was turned up to 11.

 TGL: Out of the costumes you have done in the past, which one has been the most difficult and why?